-Follow the instructions on screen to connect a DC voltage to the DC input pins of the ANA/TTL connector.
+Follow the instructions on screen to connect a DC power supply to the DC input pins of the ANA/TTL connector.
 The voltage of the DC input displays.
+If test fails, the main CPU board may need to be replaced.